 The first time I went to the grocery store and bagged all of my groceries but didn’t have my wallet I was shocked.

 We’ve all been there, right?
-We’ve all left our wallets behind, our children behind (ha!), worn our slippers to the mall, put raw chicken back where it belongs — in the pantry! — lost multiple Christmas presents, brought the wrong children to the wrong appointments, and forgot to put our cars in park.
-(Seriously, you guys killed me with your comments!).
+We’ve all left our wallets behind, our children behind (#forrealz), worn our slippers to the mall, put raw chicken back where it belongs — next to the Cheerios! — and forgot to put our cars in park.
+(These are all real examples y’all.
+Clearly you’re my tribe.)

 140 of you answered my survey, and 97% of you said that you experience “mom brain”.
-85% of you thought your brain would eventually go back to normal (bless you, other 15%, for having realism as a strength), and 87% said that you often feel frustrated by your forgetfulness.
+85% of you thought your brain would eventually go back to normal (bless you), and 87% said that you often feel frustrated by your forgetfulness.
 So, if ALL moms everywhere experience this, why does it happen??!

-Recent research suggests that “pregnancy brain” and “mom brain” are attributed to certain “gray matter reductions” in our brains caused by surges of progesterone and estrogen that occur for up to two years postpartum.
-(Two years because that’s as far as the researchers have tracked their 25 subjects.)
+Well, recent research suggests that “pregnancy brain” and “mom brain” are attributed to certain “gray matter reductions” in the brain that are caused by surges of progesterone and estrogen that occur for up to two years postpartum.

-Nice for them, right, but what about our other kids!
-And this also doesn’t explain why those of us whose babies are WELL beyond the age of two still experience Mom Brain.
+However, this little article doesn’t explain why those of us whose babies are WELL beyond the age of 2 still experience Mom Brain.
 But according to an article in Parenting Magazine, there are four reasons why: